15.4 C

 $ find / -perm 1551

-Sticky Bit files are set of files or folders that can be only renamed or deleted by only the user who created them or the root user.
+Sticky Bit files are files or folders that can only be renamed or deleted by the user who created them or the root user.
 This command will show all Sticky Bit files in your system with 551 permissions.

 17. Find All SUID Files